JameDevOfficial/LuckyLua/README.md

 ## Bugs
 - You may encounter issues with invalid input when playing roulette.
 I am aware of this, but neither flushing the input or changing the input mode fixes this.
 Just ignore this error and try entering your input again.
 (Make sure its a valid input and try at least 3 times!)

+## Running in Replit
+(This is not the recommended way to do!
+Only if you can't run it on your console.)

+1. Clone the project on [Replit](https://replit.com/@JameDev1/LuckyLua-Replit-clone?v=1#README.md)
+2. Make sure the lua environment exists (if not tell the agent to set it up)
+3. Run in your console

+I am not providing any support for the replit version, since this is the least recommended way to run the programm.

 ## License
 This project is released under the [MIT LICENSE](LICENSE)